-2. THE PROJECT AREA
+2. THE PROJECT BACKGROUND

-- 2.1 The proposed development project (the Project) comprises buildings at Nos.
-1-27 Wing Kwong Street (odd nos only), To Kwa Wan, Kowloon City (Figure 2.1). - 2.2 The Project is within the street block bounded by Wing Kwong Street to the south, Kai Ming Street to the northeast and Ma Tau Wai Road to the west.
-It covers an area of about 1,258m2, including portion of surrounding public pavement where some of the affected buildings overhang.
-The net site area used to calculate the development potential of the Project is about 1,170m2.
-The existing buildings are 6 storeys high. - 2.3 The Project falls within one of the "Proposed Redevelopment Priority Areas" in the KC DURF's Urban Renewal Plan.
+- 2.1 The proposed development project (the Project) comprises Kai Ming Mansion at Nos.
+4-24 Kai Ming Street (even nos.) and Eiver House at the corner of Nos.
+26-28 Kai Ming Street (even nos.) and Nos.
+29-33 Wing Kwong Street (odd nos.), To Kwa Wan, Kowloon City (Figure 2.1). - 2.2 The Project is within the street block bounded by Wing Kwong Street to the south, Kai Ming Street to the northeast and a back lane to the west.
+It covers an area of about 1,749m2, including portion of surrounding public pavement where some of the affected buildings overhang.
+The net site area used to calculate the development potential of the Project is about 1,311m2.
+The existing buildings are 8 storeys high. - 2.3 The Project falls within one of the "Proposed Redevelopment Priority Areas", in the KC DURF's Urban Renewal Plan.
 The KC DURF's Urban Renewal Plan recommended that in the "Proposed Redevelopment Priority Area", "redevelopment should be given priority as the urban renewal approach for the area".
-The DURF SIA, in particularly the community profile complied for this Priority Area, will be taken into consideration in this report. - 2.4 There are a number of URA projects in the proximity to the Project.
-In order to realise the community benefits under a local community planning approach, on 3 June 2016, URA also self-initiated Hung Fook Street / Ngan Hon Street (KC-010) under Section 25 of the URAO and Hung Fook Street / Kai Ming Street (KC-011) under Section 26 of the URAO, both located to the northeast of KC-012.
-Figure 2.2 refers.
-The Bailey Street / Wing Kwong Street Development Project (KC-009) commenced on 4 March 2016 and is located south of the Project. - 2.5 To improve traffic accessibility and enhance pedestrian connectivity in the area, it is intended to provide a through road extending from Wan On Street via URA Projects KC-009, KC-010, KC-011 and KC-012 to Ngan Hon Street.
-An underground car park will be provided at KC-010 accommodating car parking spaces and loading/unloading bays to serve the area bounded by Ngan Hon Street, To Kwa Wan Road, Wing Kwong Street and Sung On Street, as well as coach parking spaces.
-Such arrangement can maintain street fronts of the area by discouraging necessities of open up run in and out in individual developments. - 2.6 To the southeast of Development Project KC-011 is the Kai Ming Street Demand-Led Development Project (DL-8:KC) covering Nos.
-41-51 Kai Ming Street (odd nos. only), which was commenced in response to the dangerous building condition found at Nos.
-45, 47, 49 and 51 Kai Ming Street, where Buildings Department applied for a closure order issued on 30 August 2013 and demolition orders issued on 19 December 2013.
+The DURF SIA, in particularly the community profile complied for this Priority Area, will be taken into consideration in this report. - 2.4 There are a number of URA projects in the proximity to the Project, including the Bailey Street / Wing Kwong Street project (KC-009) commenced under Section 26 of the URAO on 4 March 2016, and also the Hung Fook Street / Ngan Hon Street project (KC-010) under Section 25 of the URAO, and both Hung Fook Street / Kai Ming Street (KC-011) and Wing Kwong Street (KC-012) projects under Section 26 of the URAO commenced on 3 June 2016 (Figure 2.2). - In order to enhance community benefits under a holistic planning approach, it is intended to provide a through road extending from Wan On Street via URA Projects KC-009, KC-010, KC-011, KC-012 and KC-013 to Ngan Hon Street, and this Project will be giving out portions of the site for road network.
+An underground car park was proposed at KC-010 accommodating car parking spaces and loading/ unloading bays to serve the area bounded by Ngan Hon Street, To Kwa Wan Road, Wing Kwong Street and Sung On Street, as well as coach parking spaces.
+Such arrangement can maintain street fronts of the area by minimising the necessities of open up run in and out for individual developments, with the opportunities to improve streetscape and pedestrian walking environment as well as traffic circulation, and as a result for the overall connectivity enhancement.
+The Project is also proposed to include an open space of about 300sq.m to relief the currently overcrowded living environment within the locality.